“Food Meets Future” at the National Gallery, Singapore

 Wong created six edible walls, “We want you to enjoy Singaporean flavours in art form” she said.
 3D geometric shapes leaped out of a chocolate painted canvas in full colour.

 “To me the future is about mixing all these mediums together.
 For pastry, it's not only about it being on a plate or in a display, we're mixing here architecture, design, fashion, colours, everything.
-That's where people get really excited and they can connect with it,” said Wong.
+That’s where people get really excited and they cannot help but connect with it,” said Wong.

 It was the perfect ending to a stimulating morning full of ideas and inspiration to take away for everyone.

 The afternoon of FOOD MEETS FUTURE concluded with a lunch of local delicacies such as nasi lemak, chilli crab, laksa and pandan cake, naturally accompanied by the Special Limited Diamond Edition bottles of S.Pellegrino.

 In honour of S.Pellegrino’s 120th anniversary, The World’s 50 Best Restaurants 2019 has broadened its scope to recognise the best 120 restaurants across the world, adding an additional 20 establishments to its usual top 100 ranking, shining a spotlight on more brilliant chefs and hospitality teams across the globe.